01 of 05

 Live narration is provided by a licensed tour guide, but there is also narration available via headset in 11 languages: English, French, German, Spanish, Italian, Portuguese, Japanese, Korean, Mandarin, Russian and Hebrew.

-The best value is probably their "New York All Around Tour" ticket offers access to all five loops for 48 hours and costs $59 for adults and $49 for children, though you can purchase single loop tickets that are good for 24 hours for approximately $10 less.
-Children under 3 years of age ride free.
+The best value is probably their "New York All Around Tour" ticket offers access to all five loops for 48 hours, though you can purchase single loop tickets that are good for 24 hours. double-decker under 3 years of age ride free.

 04 of 05